yoavg/nlp2024-2025/ass4/README.md

 Your JSON format should include all the requested items, in a way that is understandable and clear to an external reader.

-## Part 5: Evaluation using an LLM ("LLM as a judge")
+## Part 6: Evaluation using an LLM ("LLM as a judge")

-Another way of using LLM is to use them directly as evaluators of quality.
+Another way of using an LLM is to use them directly as evaluators of quality.
 Here, we wish the LLM to directly answer two questions related to the quality of the questions:

 1) Is the question grammatical and fluent?

 2) Is the question answerable from the text, and if so, is the answer according to the text consistent with the original intended answer?

-Note that question (2) relies on the same information the LLM verification process was intended to measure, but here we ask the LLM to assess it directly, while in the validation case we ask the LLM to perform the task and interpret the results --- a different computational process.
+Note that question (2) relies on the same information the LLM verification process was intended to measure, but here we ask the LLM to assess it directly, while in the validation case we ask the LLM to perform the task and the we interpret the results ourselves --- a different computational process.

 It is interesting to note if these processes agree or disagree with each other, and the implications of this.

+Like the previous one, this part should also be based on the entire set (100 pairs), and not just the 20 annotated pairs.
+You should compute numbers both based on the entire set, and based on the 20 pairs for which you have gold annotations.

+For answering questions 1 and 2, you need to decide on some scale (is it just binary? or maybe more graded? is it numeric or categorical? etc).
+We leave this decision up to you, please describe it in your report.

 **Output of this part:**